Why Insurance License Reciprocity Matters in 2026

 Pitfall 3: Ignoring State-Specific Requirements

 The problem: Assuming all states work the same way.
-Applying for a Florida non-resident license without knowing about the state law exam requirement, for example.
+Applying for a Florida or California non-resident license without realizing you must complete fingerprinting first, for example, or assuming adjuster reciprocity matches producer reciprocity.

 The fix: Review the specific requirements for each target state before applying.
 NIPR will flag most requirements, but double-check with the state's Department of Insurance website.